 - Learn Your IDE Better

-Keep yourself updated about the latest Java technologies by joining some good forum and subscribing to newsletters.
+Keep yourself updated about the latest Java technologies by joining some good forums and subscribing to newsletters.
 Never stop reading.
 Keep reading about it from somewhere or the other and try and spread your knowledge to others.
 It’ll also help to maintain your interest in the field.
 Build a habit to read lots of documentation.
-May it be specifications, JSR, API documents, tutorials etc. Reading documents helps you creating that essential foundation based on which you program in best of the way.
+May it be specifications, JSR, API documents, tutorials, etc. Reading documents helps you creating that essential foundation based on which you program in best of the way.

 Implement what you are learning.
 Practice programming online or offline, that’ll boost your confidence.
 Be regular, make targets and try and complete them withing time.
 Depth of knowledge comes only when you practically perform what you’ve understood.
 Join Java Programming Practice and Contest, like: codechef, spoj, and projecteuler.

 Make a group, have discussions.
-Join hubs on internet.
+Join hubs on the internet.
 Group discussions help you to get different views regarding the topic.
 You can get the pros and cons of things and you can also solve your doubts over discussions.
 Also, read standard books and notes.

 When you start working on a new technology the best and first thing to do is to subscribe to technology forums.
 Whatever the issue you are facing, someone else might have already faced it earlier and you might find the solution.
 Follow good blogs and also help others by sharing your opinions on it.
 Join Java programming social plateforms, like: StackOverflow, dreamincode forum, java-forums, and coderanch forum etc.